qrakhen/periodiq/periodiq/README.md

 your generated cache - so a refresh will only happen to the actually affected parts - with atomic precision, resulting in highly optimizied performance.

-By using Electron as the backbone of PeriodiQ's rendering and user interface system, a wide range of platforms can easily be targeted and reached.
+By using Electron as the backbone of Periodiq's rendering and user interface system, a wide range of platforms can easily be targeted and reached.
 You must be asking: 'Doesn't Electron somehow require HTML/CSS?'